pfrazee/local/README.md

 ## How does it work?

-LinkShUI uses [RequireJS](http://requirejs.org) to load a configured set of server modules into a shared URI structure.
+LinkShUI uses [RequireJS](http://requirejs.org) to load a configured set of server modules into a local URI space.
 Those modules then use an HTTP-like API called [LinkJS](http://github.com/pfraze/linkjs) to communicate with remote services, the environment, and each other.
 This allows the user to assemble Web applications using their personal software and any number of online services.

 ![a clear explanation](http://linkshui.com/wp-content/uploads/2012/08/explanation1.png)